Masks Messing Up YOUR Retention? How to Ensure Post-Lockdown Lashes Last!

 I know that chatting and catching up with your clients is one of the nicest things about this job but the more your client chats, the more warm and moist air your client creates near the lashes.
 Yes, we have taped the mask down but the air will still be trying to find several ways out of the mask!

 This is the time to put on a nice relaxing playlist and give shorter replies to your clients’ chit chat.
 As a result, the treatment will be a nice lash nap for your client, and reduced distractions will help you get your job done quicker.
 All of that with a benefit of reduced risk of bad retention - it’s a WIN for everyone!

 SWAP THE GLUE

 Can’t decide which one will work best for you?
-In this case, get a Sample Size of every glue you have your eyes set on, and find out which one works best for YOU!
+Try a Sample Size of all of your potentials, and find out which one works best for YOU!